Activate Flash

 Sir Michael Atiyah. (b.
 1929) British-Lebanese mathematician, widely considered one of the greatest geometers of the 20th century.

-Sir Michael offers the following
+Sir Michael Atiyah offers the following

 comments on our capacity to perceive, and its